steinuil/steinuil.github.io/posts/urweb-sig.md

 order. `rev` can reverse lists that contain any element, so we say that it is `polymorphic`.

-As you might have guessed, `a` is the type of the values contained in the input and output list.
-The `a ::: Type` argument is just a way of saying that we don't know what type `a` will be when we declare the function; it's up to the caller to bind it to a valid type.
+`a` is the type of the values contained in the input and output list.
+The argument `a ::: Type` is just a way of saying that we don't know what type `a` will be when we declare the function; it's up to the caller to bind it to a valid type.
 The triple colon (`:::`) means that this type parameter is implicit, so the compiler will take care of inserting the correct type when calling it.

 OCaml and most other languages don't require you to explicitly declare these type parameter, but [sometimes it is useful][ocaml-poly] to ensure the